top of page

 “Being our messy, imperfect, authentic selves helps create a space where others feel safe to be themselves, too.
 Your vulnerability can be a gift to others, how badass is that?” - b. oakman

-I went off to college and had the typical “OMG WHAT AM I GOING TO DO WITH MY LIFE” crisis all 17-20 year old’s have… that was until I came across a video on YouTube titled “My Day in The Life as a Birth Doula.”
+SO, what made me realize that being a Doula was what I wanted?
+Well, when I was in college, I had the typical “OMG WHAT AM I GOING TO DO WITH MY LIFE” crisis… and in my spiral I hopped onto YouTube.
+I came across a video titled “My Day in The Life as a Birth Doula.”
 I had no idea what to expect, but I clicked anyway, and I was hooked immediately.

 B I R T H D O U L A.